LA fires update: Is it safe to travel to California and is LAX closed?

 Fire reached the grounds of The Getty Villa Museum, located in the Palisades, on Tuesday and burned some vegetation, but officials have said that the structure and its collections have remained safe.

-The Griffith Observatory and Griffith Park will be closed through Wednesday, 15 January.
-The Norton Simon Museum will remain closed until Thursday, 16 January.
+The Griffith Observatory announced they would reopen at 12pm on 16 January and Griffith Park at 8am the same day.
+The Norton Simon Museum will reopen on 16 January, with free admission through 20 January.

-The USC Pacific Asia Museum remains closed, the Hammer Museum will reopen on 18 January and The Huntington is aiming to reopen on 15 January.
+The USC Pacific Asia Museum remains closed, the Hammer Museum will reopen on 18 January and The Huntington reopened on 15 January.

-The Angeles National Forest has been temporarily closed for “public safety and the protection of natural resources” until Wednesday 15 January.
+The Angeles National Forest has extended its closure for “public safety and the protection of natural resources” through 19 January.

-Runyon Canyon, a popular hiking trail, will be closed through Wednesday, 15 January, LA Parks says.
+LA Parks have strongly advised Angelenos to avoid hiking trails, hillsides and forested areas of parks “during high wind and particularly dangerous red flag warnings”.

 The Will Rogers State Historic Park and the Topanga State Park remain closed until further notice.